muchirijane/learning-code-through-github-repos/README.md

 #### React JS repos

+- [Awesome React](https://github.com/enaqx/awesome-react) - This repository is a collection of awesome things regarding the React ecosystem.
+It includes React General Resources, Communities, Online Playgrounds, Tutorials and Tools.

 - [Awesome React Resources](https://github.com/brillout/awesome-react-components) - This amazing Github repository has great resources that include the React ecosystem.
-You can fork or star it will be useful in your next project.
-The repo includes:React tools, React General Resources, React Community, React Online Playgrounds and React tutorials.
-- [Useful React Resources]() - This amazing Github repository has great resources that include the React ecosystem.
 You can fork or star it will be useful in your next project.
 The repo includes:React tools, React General Resources, React Community, React Online Playgrounds and React tutorials.

 #### Node Js repos